lunapapa-finland/wikijs/Future/ALBrooks/SnR.md

 # Support and Resistance
 - S/R could be Top/Bottom of the TR, MAs,Trend Lines, Trend Channel Lines, Prior Highs and Lows(Swing High/Low), Measured Move Projections, 50% PB, **Round Numbers**, etc. Which is important is highly depending on the context!
 - Most Round Numbers are option strike prices, Emini is about 10X SPY, so EMINI is close to the SPY 211.
 Every 10 points in Emini is around number S/R. Institutions sell options, so they want them to lose value.
 They trade options, and underlying, to make options expire worthless.
-This means at strike prices, so strike prices are magnets [S/R](##In regards to the options call/put wall)
+This means at strike prices, so strike prices are magnets S/R.

 - Forex S/R never exact since every broker has own data, while Emini is identical from the data perspective.
 - Prior H/L often tested after BO - BO PB